-This is a creamy vegan roasted acorn squash soup with roasted carrots and fall spices is very easy to make.
+This copycat creamy vegan winter acorn squash soup recipe with roasted carrots is a vegan version of Panera’s Acorn Squash soup.
 Its a soul-warming, toe tingling soup that will make you lick your bowl clean!

 - Use crinkle cut carrots because they roast faster

 - Place the ginger in the acorn before you place it in the oven.
-It will flavor the acorn from the inside
+The ginger flavor will infuse into the acorn.

 - After blending and transferring the soup to pan, there is always some soup pulp that is stuck in the processor.
 I add a little coconut milk and coconut water to the blend and blend for about 30 sec.
 That mixes up any remaining pulp and there is not waste.